 More Related Articles on PlanetWare.com

-Camping: While we've selected some of our favorite campsites here, you can find a more comprehensive list of campgrounds and RV parks on our best campgrounds near Victoria article, as well as our top campgrounds near Tofino article.
+Camping: While we've selected some of our favorite campsites here, you can find a more comprehensive list of campgrounds and RV parks in our best campgrounds near Victoria article, as well as our top campgrounds near Tofino article.

 Vancouver Island: If you are looking for ideas to help plan your trip, our article on the top attractions on Vancouver Island is a great place to start.
-Most people begin with the sites of Victoria, the provincial capital, but you'll find more gems up both coasts.
+Most people begin with the sights of Victoria, the provincial capital, but you'll find more gems up both coasts.